Seven Sisters

 Privacy & Data

-We use Google Analytics to see which guides are helpful and Google AdSense for advertising.
+We use Google Analytics to see which guides are helpful and display advertising to fund the site.
 Both use cookies.
 You can control these via our cookie consent.
 We don't sell data, we don't send newsletters, we just want to know if people find this useful.
 Full details in our Privacy Policy.

 Things We've Learned (The Hard Way)